Keeping the life raft afloat with business continuity management

 • How the organization communicates with employees, customers, upstream and downstream suppliers, as well as any other vital partners with a vested interest in the continued success of the business.
 What kind of messaging is used and the tone involved can make all the difference when your goal is to instill confidence in the company.

 Following these steps are crucial to surviving a catastrophic event or sudden business disruption.
 The specifics of each step will be different according to organizational needs and will make up a unique business impact analysis report.
-If you need any help coming up with your specific disaster recovery plan, make sure to reach out to an expert
+If you need any help coming up with your specific business continuity and disaster recovery (BCDR) plan, make sure to reach out to an expert

 Contrary to popular belief, resilient organizations don’t just naturally fall into place.
 They use a combination of tools and analyses that are painstakingly strategized, developed, tested, and implemented.